Several authors have identified structures in the composition of words in the Voynich MS. These are, roughly in chronological order:

 Jorge Stolfi discovered a new structure in the words of the Voynich MS, by grouping all characters into 'soft' and 'hard' and showing that the vast majority of words consists of one, two or three groups, which he calls prefix, midfix and suffix.
 This was primarily based on text in Currier's B language.
 The prefix and suffix consist only of 'soft' characters, and the midfix only of 'hard' characters.
 Some time after this, Stolfi also defined a more complete (yet more complicated) description of the words (see 'word grammar' below).
 However, the simple principle behind the prefix-midfix-suffix structure makes it worthwhile to look at first.

-It is explained in detail on >> a page at his web site (voynich.nu local copy).
+It is explained in detail on a preserved local copy from his original web site.
 It may be summarised as follows:

 The following characters are 'hard' characters and build the optional midfix (usually called stem)